Flokey82/go_gens/README.md

 ### simvillage_tiles: Village simulation on a tile based map (WIP)
 Currently, this only provides a very basic tile based renderer with some basic collision detection, etc. In future, it will be a village simulation on a tile based map.
 (Uses https://ebiten.org/)

-## Game components

-### gameloop: Simple Game Loop
-This is a very, very basic game loop... nothing fancy about it.

 ## Utility

 ### vectors